inigorecio/GettingAndCleaningData/Readme.md

 The run_analysis script will display the tidy data set.

 The script works as indicated below:

-Read all files from "UCI HAR Dataset"
+1-Read all files from "UCI HAR Dataset"
-Merges the training and the test sets to create one data set.
+2-Merges the training and the test sets to create one data set.

-Extracts only the measurements on the mean and standard deviation for each measurement.
+3-Extracts only the measurements on the mean and standard deviation for each measurement.

-Uses descriptive activity names to name the activities in the data set Labels the data set with descriptive variable names.
+4-Uses descriptive activity names to name the activities in the data set

+5-Labels the data set with descriptive variable names.

-Creates a tidy data set with the average of each variable for each activity and each subject.
+6-Creates a tidy data set with the average of each variable for each activity and each subject.